Amsterdam/amsterdam-styled-components/README.md

 ## Structure

-This project is a monorepo with 2 packages
+This project is a monorepo with 3 packages

 - [asc-assets](packages/asc-assets) - contains fonts and icons (in directory `static`) and react-icons
 - [asc-ui](packages/asc-ui) - the react implementation of the components
+- [asc-ui-beta](packages/asc-ui-beta) - a new beta version of the components

 ## Vision